Creating a Sauna

 A complex, classic(ish) design

-The windows were a bit of a sticky wicket — they needed to be engineered to withstand a sauna (tempered glass with high-temperature silicone sealant is a must), but also wood-framed and classicly styled to meet federal historic preservation standards.
-What I ended up doing was simply using two windows in each opening — a sealed double-wall unit from One Day Glass on the inside; and a simple, traditional barn sash window on the outside.
+What I ended up doing was using two windows in each opening: a sealed double-wall unit from One Day Glass on the inside, and a simple, traditional barn sash window on the outside.
 A "hot window" and a "cold window", if you will.
-This made the install more complex but was far cheaper than having someone make custom windows that meet all those requirements.
-To make things easier on myself, I left installing the "hot window" until after the paneling was complete.
+This made the install more complex but was far cheaper than having someone make custom windows.

 Installation